aws-samples/sample-secure-transfer-family-code/README.md

 3. **Authentication Method**: The solution uses Cognito username/password authentication only.
 Certificate-based or other authentication methods are not supported in this template.

-4. **IP-Based Access Control**: The solution implements IP-based access control through security groups only, not through AWS WAF, which may be needed for more advanced protection.
+4. **IP-Based Access Control**: The solution implements IP-based access control through security groups only.

 5. **Scaling Considerations**:
    - The solution uses a fixed number of Elastic IPs and subnets